kristian-267/MLOps-for-Image-Classification/reports/README.md

 > *complete copy of our development enviroment, one would have to run the following commands*
 >
 > Answer:
+> We used requirements.txt and requirement_test.txt for managing our dependencies.
+These two files include all the dependencies and their versions, this way the new team member would know what to install.
+Additionally, a README.md file with clear instructions on how to set up the development environment, including any setup commands, would be helpful for a new team member.
 --- question 4 fill here ---

 ### Question 5